Using the Skupper CLI

 All sites are associated with a namespace, called the active namespace in this procedure.

 Services in the active namespace may be accessible to pods in other namespaces on that cluster by default, depending on your cluster network policies.
 As a result, you can expose services to pods in namespaces not directly connected to the service network.
-This setting applies a network policy to restrict access to services to those pods in the active namespace.
+This setting applies a Kubernetes network policy to restrict access to services to those pods in the active namespace.

 For example, if you create a site in the namespace projectA of clusterA and link that site to a service network where the database service is exposed, the database service is available to pods in projectB of clusterA.